reference

 .docmancer/embeddings-cache/

 Commit docmancer.yaml so team members share the same config.
-Each person runs docmancer add <url-or-path> or docmancer ingest ./docs to build their own local index.
+Each person runs docmancer docs add <url-or-path> to build their own local index.